 Case in point, companies that use employee-generated video content:

-Overall, your team will spend less time and energy sifting through poor-fitting applications and interviews — and can instead focus on bringing the right candidates onboard within your organization.
+Overall, your team will spend less time and energy sifting through poor-fitting applications and interviews — and can instead focus on bringing the right candidates onboard within your organisation.

-Creating employee-generated video content needs to be a coordinated effort involving multiple members of your organization — each playing a key role in the process.
+Creating employee-generated video content needs to be a coordinated effort involving multiple members of your organisation — each playing a key role in the process.

 First and foremost, your recruitment team will need to define the focus of the content to be created, as well as the optimal format to use when creating it.

 This may mean: